Do you know what this is?

 The first soap opera aired in 1930.
 It was called “Painted Dreams” and ran on the radio, 5 days per week, in the morning and early afternoon.

-Primary audience: housewives.
+Primary target audience: housewives.

 While listening to the show, most of the housewives cleaned their houses.
 Naturally, the commercial industry jumped aboard the ship and, you guessed it, aired soap commercials during show breaks.